 The results regarding the relationship between class-based network homogeneity and redistributive preferences using multilevel models are shown in Table 1.
 Model 1 shows that individuals embedded in homogeneous social networks are more likely to support redistribution.
 In Model 2, the introduction of control variables and network size slightly reduces the effect of homogeneity.
 These results contrast with previous findings, where being more segregated is associated with less attachment to society (Otero et al., 2022) and stronger support for redistribution in more cohesive communities (Yamamura, 2012).

-Moving to hypothesis 1, the interaction terms of network homogeneity and social class in Model 3 show that compared to the service class, homogeneity increases redistributive preferences in the working and intermediate classes.
-To illustrate this result further, Figure 5 depicts that the changes in redistributive preferences from low to high homogenous working and intermediate class networks are quite mild, where the differences in redistributive preferences go from 69.8 to 72.8 and from 69.4 to 70.47, respectively.
-In contrast, the changes in redistributive preferences in homogeneous services class networks are more pronounced, changing from 70 when homogeneity is at its lowest point to 62.8 in fully homogeneous networks.
+Moving to hypothesis 1, the interaction terms of network homogeneity and social class in Model 3 test for the conditional effect of network homogeneity on individuals’ social class.
+The results show that the association of class-based network homogeneity is conditional to the ego’s class position.
+For the working (β=8.74, p < 0.001) and the intermediate classes (β=10.35, p < 0.001), network homogeneity has a positive association with redistributive preferences, in contrast to the negative association in the service class (β=-7.45, p < 0.001).
+To illustrate this result further, according to Model 3, Figure 5 depicts that the changes in redistributive preferences from lower to higher levels of class-based network homogeneity are quite mild, where the differences in the predicted average estimates in redistributive preferences – on a scale of 0 to 100 – go from 69.8 to 72.8 in the working class and from 69.4 to 70.47 in the intermediate class.
+In contrast, the changes in the predicted average estimates of redistributive preferences in homogeneous services class networks are more pronounced, changing from 70 when homogeneity is at its lowest point to 62.8 in fully homogeneous networks.

 These results confirm previous findings on how social influence processes through class-based network ties affect attitudes in the economic domain (Lindh et al., 2021; Otero and Mendoza, 2023).
 Additionally, they echo previous arguments on how sharing similar class positions with partner or family ties tends to intensify redistributive preferences depending on individual class positions (Lee, 2023; Paskov and Weisstanner, 2022).
 Altogether, these results support the segregation hypothesis (H1), where the class differences in redistributive preferences become wider as network homogeneity increases.